The Psychology of Resilience in Endurance Sport

 • Solo training builds internal motivation and problem-solving.

-Each moment you choose to continue despite difficulty—whether it’s finishing the last rep or bouncing back after missing a race—builds your resilience bank.
+Each moment you choose to continue despite difficulty, whether it’s finishing the last rep or bouncing back after missing a race, builds your resilience bank.

 How to Train Your Mental Resilience (Like a Muscle)

 Resilience is a skill.
 Here’s how to develop it deliberately.
+Stop expecting it to be easy.
+Struggle is part of the process not a sign that something’s gone wrong.

-1. Normalize Struggle
+1. Normalise Struggle

 Instead of: